-But, the chickens’ water is harder because, even though we have a hose back where they are, we don’t like to use any soap products on or around them.
+We have this problem with our dogs and cats, but the chickens’ water is harder because, even though we have a hose back where they are, we don’t like to use any soap products on or around them.
 We also honestly don’t get to clean it as much as we do the dog and cat bowl.
 Sorry chickens!
 But it’s not easy to get to the trough and it’s harder now that we usually don’t get home from work till after dark when it’s too late to clean so we can only get it on the weekends (we do change their water every day though).

-Anyway, we have been using a regular size toilet brush to clean out the water trough for our horse.
+We have been using a regular size toilet brush to clean out the water trough for our horse.
 It works well for scrubbing the algae out, is easy to clean, and is easy to hang up and find quickly at the barn.
 (We want to stress that the toilet brush was bought new and has NEVER been used in the toilet — only the water trough.)

-We definitely recommend the scrub brush since it did a great job of getting the algae on the edges and sides and bottom of the trough, and the more algae we can get rid of, the less we have to deal with growing back rapidly.
+We definitely recommend the scrub brush since it does a great job of getting the algae on the edges and sides and bottom of the trough, and the more algae we can get rid of, the less we have to deal with growing back rapidly.